 Imagine this – someone walks into a phone store and pretends to be you with a fake ID and your personal information.
 They want to switch carriers and walk away with control of your phone number.
 Stealing a mobile phone number this way is known as “illegal porting.”

-You may not know this has happened until you notice your mobile device has lost service.
+You may not know this has happened until you notice your mobile device has lost service or suddenly switched to “emergency calls only” status.
 Then, you may notice loss of access to important accounts as the attacker changes passwords, steals your money, and gains access to other pieces of your personal information.
 Securing your phone number can be a key to protecting your identity.

-How can you reduce your risk of illegal porting?
+Here are some suggestions to reduce your risk of illegal porting:

 Be cautious about sharing your phone number.
 Be selective in what number you share with the companies you do business with and limit how often you share it with others.
 This includes on social media or websites.